 Audio Guide sample

 Listen to an extract from the exhibition's audio guide.
-This extract refers to Tomás Maldonado's painting Development of 14 Themes (1951-52) which can be seen in the image gallery above.
+This extract refers to Tomás Maldonado's painting Development of 14 Themes (1951-52).

 A work of art is not an object, it’s not a thing, it’s a proposal for mankind, a proposal for society.